-Everything we know about the new season of ‘Curb Your Enthusiasm’
+Jeff Garlin predicts 'Curb Your Enthusiasm' will return to HBO in October

 Who’s in on the joke?

 Ted Danson and Mary Steenburgen will reprise their roles as themselves for the new season of Curb Your Enthusiasm.
-The married couple have appeared in a combined 18 of the show’s 80 episodes, including being the subject of the series’ second ever episode entitled “Ted and Mary.”
+The married couple has appeared in a combined 18 of the show’s 80 episodes, including being the subject of the series’ second episode entitled “Ted and Mary.”
+Steenburgen did not give details on any season nine plots the pair are involved in but did promise it will leave people with a few questions.

+“We’re going to stir up a little bit of a hornet’s nest with it, I’m afraid, but it’s how he saw it and what he wanted to do,” Steenburgen said in an interview with Entertainment Weekly.
+The fourth episode of Curb Your Enthusiasm’s seventh season, “The Hot Towel”, was the last time both Danson and Steenburgen were in an episode together.

 Susie Essman (Susie) and Smoove have confirmed they will reprise their roles when they gave updates on filming dates.
 Essman even went as far as to say “half the old crew from six years ago is coming back,” referring to season eight, which aired in 2011.
 Richard Lewis recently announced he will also be back to bump heads with Larry again on the show: